The Inevitability of Infidelity

 When I was younger I would have thought of that as a ridiculous question.
 Infidelity is wrong.
 Done.
 No more talking.

 I still believe there is some truth to that idea; however, I think it’s a discussion worth having.
-And probably the most clear thing in my life with each passing year is that nothing in this world is black and white.
+And probably the clearest thing in my life with each passing year is that nothing in this world is black and white.

 Let’s get one thing out of the way real quick.
 (And for the sake of sanity, I’m going to ignore gender equality with pronouns and the like.
 Everything I’m saying applies equally for husbands and wives.)